COVID incidence, mortality rates remain much higher in rural areas

 The earliest surge in the pandemic (spring 2020) largely took place in metropolitan areas (both incidence and mortality), according to the report.
 The second surge (summer 2020) saw increases in incidence and mortality in both metropolitan and nonmetropolitan areas.
 However, it was at that time that nonmetropolitan incidence and mortality rates surpassed those in metropolitan areas.
 Both rates were higher in nonmetropolitan areas during the third surge until its peak in January 2021.

-Following that peak, metropolitan and nonmetropolitan rates declined in similar fashion with incidence rates (for both geographies) levelling off in the spring and then declining until July 2021.
+Following that peak, metropolitan and nonmetropolitan rates declined in similar fashion with incidence rates (for both geographies) leveling off in the spring and then declining until July 2021.
 At that time incidence rates started rising sharply with mortality rates following suit in August.
-Although that surge appears to have peaked in late September, incidence and mortality rates remain much higher in nonmetropolitan counties than those in metropolitan counties, according the report published Nov.
+Although that surge appears to have peaked in late September, incidence and mortality rates remain much higher in nonmetropolitan counties than those in metropolitan counties, according to the report published Dec.
 1, 2021.

 Hospital closures and shortages of health care providers may contribute to the high mortality rates from COVID-19 in rural areas.
 “We know that around the country since 2010, over 130 rural hospitals have closed,” Mueller told the Daily Iowan.
 “In many places, that was the cornerstone of care in the community.”